 You love your dog to pieces, but is it too much to ask for them to shut up at night?
-If you're trying to figure out how to stop your dog from barking, you know what a frustrating situation it is — especially when it seems like they are making noise for for no apparent reason.
+If you're trying to figure out how to stop your dog from barking at night, you know what a frustrating situation it is — especially when it seems like they are making noise for no apparent reason.

-But your dog probably isn't barking out ghosts that roam the halls of your haunted house.
+But your dog probably isn't barking at ghosts that roam the halls of your haunted house.
 He or she might actually be trying to tell you something.

 But first the good news.
 If your dog continues to keep you up at night, even after you have tried every humane method to calm it down, you're far from alone.
 As the owner of two Chihuahuas, the notoriously "yappy" dogs, I have been woken up many a night from a deep and restful sleep for no good reason at all.
-In fact, Chihuahuas were named by Vet Street as one of the top 10 dogs known for their incessant barking — along with breeds like beagles, huskies, schnauzers, terriers and basset hounds.
+In fact, Chihuahuas were named by the Houston Chronicle as one of the loudest dog breeds — along with breeds like beagles, huskies, dachshunds, terriers and basset hounds.

 The bad news is that if you just can't get your dog to shut up in the wee hours, you're probably not the only person who has a problem with it.
 In a 2,000-person survey conducted on dog barking in New Zealand, 75 percent of the participants indicated that they would be bothered by a dog barking at night.
 Dog barking and howling ranked highest among all other forms of suburban noise pollution.
 A New York Times article on the same topic confirmed that a nonstop barking dog is one local disturbance that can pit neighbors against each other.